loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

 Drag a `Questionnaire` process block to your chatflow and choose the question type `rating`.
 Than type your question into the question field.
 Click on the settings button on the process brick and choose the suitable ProCampaign Variable.

-### You need to integrate some variables in the chatflow to create a full review:
+### You need to integrate some components in the chatflow to create a full review:

   - A **sign up**
   Use the sign up process block to get the email adress of the customers.
 This is required to tranfer a valid rating to ProCampaign.

-  - A product to rate or review
+  - A **product**
   This can be identified through a fixed sources such as placing it on a product page.
-Use a `Variable`at the beginning of your flow to define your object.   **procampaign_rating_product** - `Variable` / `Questionnaire`
+Use a Variable at the beginning of your flow to define your object.
+  **procampaign_rating_product** - `Variable` / `Questionnaire`

-  - The link to the product page or origin of the product Add a variable to determine the source and use variable name:
+  - The **link to the product page or origin of the product**
+  Add a variable to determine the source and use variable name:
   **procampaign_rating_url** - `Variable` / `Questionnaire`